efranxes/efranxes/README.md

 ### Hey bestie 👋   I'm Ella

-- 🍄 I’m currently working on a 2D platformer game
+- 🍄 I’m currently working on a 2D game about bugs, gardening and climate change
-- 🌱 I’m currently learning HTML, CSS, JavaScript
+- 🌱 I’m currently learning HTML, CSS & JavaScript with Leeds Trinity University...
+- 🌱 ...and Blender and Unity on Youtube

 <!--
 - 👯 I’m looking to collaborate on ...